I love Vietnamese food and actually coming to Vietnam and eating their vegetarian cuisine has increased this culinary desire tenfold for me.

 Egg coffee is extremely rich but something that you should certainly try in Vietnam if you eat eggs.
 It’s created by whipping the egg in a mixer for a few minutes, then pouring Vietnamese drip coffee over the top of it.
 Before electronic mixers, it would take over an hour to get the egg to the right consistency.

 If you like good, ethical coffee then try PACT, for directly traded coffee plus paraphernalia right to your door:

 This is the feast that we enjoyed at the end of our class!
-It isn’t bad for three hours work, but you do have home economists in the background preparing extra bits for you.
+It isn’t bad for three hours of work.
+You do have home economists in the background preparing extra bits for you.
 It was really delicious, especially the pho and the papaya salad.

 It’s definitely something that I make again, and Vietnamese food is one of my favourite world cuisines now.
 It also helps that it’s so easy to get fresh tofu and make dishes vegetarian or vegan.
 For meat eaters, you can put beef in the pho and make meat balls.

-We stayed at the Spoon Hotel in Hanoi, which was a decent budget option in a good location with great breakfast and staff, but small rooms and no windows (this is common in the centre).
+We stayed at the Spoon Hotel in Hanoi, which was a decent budget option in a good location with great breakfast and staff.
+It did have small rooms and no windows through (this is common in the centre).
 Check the Tripadvisor link below to check reviews and find good deals for hotels in Hanoi:

 Pin this for later: